This post may contain affiliate links. Please see my advertiser disclosure for more details.

 The restrooms / bath houses at Assateague State Park were pristine.
 I mentioned earlier that Assateague’s website indicated that the restrooms at some of the loops were closed for renovation.
 We assumed that the restrooms that service A, B, and C loops were recently renovated, and that’s why there were so immaculate.

-There is a large, handicapped accessible ramp that leads to the restroom doors.
+A large, handicapped accessible ramp leads to the restroom doors.
 There’s a women’s room, a men’s room, and a “Assisted” restroom, for the mobility impaired or for families with young children.

 Inside the restroom were a line of flush toilets and running-water sinks on the other side.